wizardofzos/pyracf/docs/RuleVerifier.rst

   Field name, with or without prefix.
 You can specify field names from the current table, joined table, or dynamic fields from the ``match`` directive.

 value
   The value the field should have, or a list of values.
-Be careful to add quotes around YES, NO, FAIL, FALSE and TRUE.
+Be careful to add quotes around YES, NO, ON, OFF, FAIL, FALSE and TRUE.
 Patterns are not supported.
   If ``fit`` and ``value`` are both specified, the field value matches if it is either in the domain, or it matches the value.

 fit
   The name of a domain entry, the current field value must be a member of the domain for ``find``, or not for ``skip``.

+eq
+  Field name, with or without prefix, to compare with the value of ``field``, for example, to check if owner and superior group are equal.

+ne
+  Field name, with or without prefix, to compare with the value of ``field``, for example, to check if the user ID on the ACL is not the same as the hight level qualifier.

 action
   Reverse the result of the field test by specifying action: 'FAILURE', 'FAIL', 'F', or 'V'.